1602/compound/docs/sources/markdown/asset-compiler.md

 ## Adding Your Own Compiler

-Adding your own comiler can be done using `compound.assetCompiler.add(compilerName, options)`
+Adding your own compiler can be done using `compound.assetCompiler.add(compilerName, options)`

-options should contain the following:
+Options should contain the following:
-* render: a function to compile the source into js or css, see Adding Your Own Compiler for more details
+* render: a function to compile the source into js or css (see Adding Your Own Compiler for more details)
 * sourceExtension: `'coffee'`
 * destExtension: `'js'`
 * sourceDir: `''` or `'/coffeescripts'`
 * destDir: `''` or `'/javascripts'`
 * any other options your render function needs

-The render function takes the 3 arguments:
+The render function takes three arguments:

 1. src, a string containing the source of the file to be compiled
-2. options: sourceDir, destDir, sourceFileName, destFileName.  shouldn't be necassary in most cases
+2. options: sourceDir, destDir, sourceFileName, destFileName.
+Shouldn't be necassary in most cases
-3. callback: pass 2 arguements, error and the compiled source.
+3. callback: pass two arguments, error and the compiled source.

-an example of how to add your own coffee compiler:
+An example of how to add your own coffee compiler:

 `/config/environment.js`